 "Clarty cloot" means "dirty cloth" in the Scots tongue.

-Sandy reacted quickly.
-His book was opened at the page titled “A Clarty Cloot”, a dance which represents the milkmaids wringing-out the clarty cloot which is used for cleaning the cow’s udder before milking.
-This was explained to the caller….a banner was produced for the gig…and the rest is history.
+It is also the name of a dance which represents the milkmaids wringing-out the 'clarty cloot' which is used for cleaning the cow's udder before milking.

 Who's in the band?

-Not only are therefour musicians now playing in the Clarty Cloot Band, but over the years others have given us a loan of their talents before moving on to different things, so a huge thanks to them.
+Currently there are four musicians playing in the Clarty Cloot Band, but over the years others have been involved before moving on, so a huge thanks to them.

 Here is the current line-up: